Parenting decision making

 Schizophrenia, Recreational Cannabis Use, and Medical Marijuana

-by Intern Logan Walker-Liang Schizophrenia is a disorder that affects a person’s ability to think, feel, and behave.
+By Kentlands Psychotherapy Intern Schizophrenia is a disorder that affects a person’s ability to think, feel, and behave.
 The two main symptoms are delusions and hallucinations.
 The exact cause of schizophrenia is unknown.
 However, there are emerging studies that show that marijuana use could be one potential risk factor for schizophrenia, especially in young men….

 Read More...